-Such investment duties shall be discharged with respect to the Trust solely in the interests of the participants and beneficiaries, for the exclusive purpose of providing benefits to participants and beneficiaries of the plans.
+Such investment duties shall be discharged with respect to the Trust solely in the interests of the School.
 The investment process shall be mindful of defraying reasonable expenses of administering the Trust.
 By adhering to the Prudent Expert standard, attention will be made to diversification of Trust assets so as to minimize the risk of large losses, unless under the circumstances it is clearly prudent not to do so.